trshant-sugoi/stackedit/posts/mapreduce for mongodb.md

 What do these terms mean, though? why is it so popular? is this worth the pain?
 For answering these questions and raising a few more, please read on.
 The process of mapReduce is from functional programming, where any function does not have side effects, an unintended consequence of .
 **Map** is a process where, essentially, we process each data element ( calling it a **key** ) and put up our findings against it ( And call it a **value** ).
-We then perform the **reduce** operation on it, running a operation of aggregation or
+We then perform the **reduce** operation on it, running a operation of aggregation on this emitted value, so that we can get the required result.

 References:
 1. [Mapreduce for the family](https://webofdata.wordpress.com/2012/11/05/mapreduce-for-kids/)